UBParker/LLAMA_RAG/README.md

 ---

-# LLaMA RAG Model with Meta's LLaMA Model
+# RAG Model with Meta's LLaMA Model

 WORK IN PROGRESS - Only notebooks 1 and 2 have been tested